-Now so many of us are back to working from home, and socialising less, we could use some happiness hacks.
-You spend so much time working alone now that you owe it to yourself to be as happy as possible while you’re putting in the hours.
+In recent years, each of us has dealt with the stress of significant events that we have no direct control over, and we could use some happiness hacks.
+We've gone through everything from lockdowns and severe weather including historic heatwaves, to recession and political turmoil.
+If you're left feeling emotionally exhausted, you owe it to yourself to be as happy as possible while you’re putting in your work hours.
 See if these small adjustments can help you feel more fulfilled during your 9 to 5 - starting from today.

 If you know you’re going to be spending most of the day sitting down at your desk, aim to fit in some exercise before work.
 Not only has getting moving first thing been shown to help boost your energy throughout the working day, but it also releases happy hormones like endorphins, clears your mind and helps you feel more productive.